lawrencecurtis/ffmpeg-fileflows-edition/README.md

 # ffmpeg-fileflows-edition

-The CUDA alphas has finished
+The CUDA alpha has finished